skalpt/ski-clock-neo/replit.md

 *   **Display Snapshot System**: Publishes hourly snapshots of the display state to MQTT, including base64-encoded bit-packed pixel data and row text.
 On-demand snapshots are supported via MQTT commands.
 *   **MQTT Command Handling**: Subscribes to device-specific topics for remote management, supporting `rollback`, `restart`, and `snapshot` commands.
 *   **OTA Progress Reporting**: Publishes real-time OTA status to MQTT topics for granular tracking.
-*   **Display Content System**: Alternates time and date every 4 seconds (NTP synced).
+*   **Display Content System**: Alternates time and date every 4 seconds.
 Temperature (DS18B20 sensor) is displayed with non-blocking reads.
 Event-driven updates via `setText()` callbacks are used for all data libraries.
+*   **RTC Integration**: DS3231 RTC module provides instant time on boot (before WiFi/NTP connects).
+NTP automatically syncs the RTC hourly to maintain accuracy.
+Falls back gracefully to NTP-only if no RTC is present.
 *   **Clean Separation of Concerns**: Temperature polling and time/date toggling are owned by their respective libraries, which update the display controller via callbacks, ensuring independent timing logic.
 *   **Event Logging System**: A ring buffer stores device events with timestamps, publishing them to MQTT when connected.
 Events include boot, WiFi connect/disconnect, MQTT connect/disconnect, and temperature readings.